 HTTPS-NIO transport is also a module that comes from the Apache Synapse code base.
-Apache Synapse (as well as the WSO2 ESB) ships the HTTPS-NIO transport as the default HTTPS transport implementation; however, other products can install the feature that has this transport if needed.
 The receiver class is named as follows:

 The sender class is named as follows: